-3.5.2.4 Solution 4 - Provision through a Generic AECC Configuration Function
+3.5.2.4 Solution 4 - Provision through a Generic AECC System Configuration Function

 Figure 47.
-Configuration by the AECC configuration function (AECC configuration function-triggered).
+Configuration by the AECC system configuration function (AECC system configuration function-triggered).

-The Vehicle System is configured through the AECC configuration function if there is an interface between the AECC configuration function and the Vehicle System.
-In one alternative version of the solution, the Vehicle System configuration is triggered by the AECC configuration function, as shown in Figure 47.
+The vehicle system is configured through the AECC system configuration function if there is an interface between the configuration function and the vehicle system.
+In one alternative version of the solution, the vehicle system configuration is triggered by the AECC system configuration function, as shown in Figure 47.
 The steps are as follows:

-- [Optional] Configuration parameters are input into the AECC configuration function.
-The inputs can be provided by external users or applications through interfaces provided by the AECC configuration function.
-This step can be event-triggered or periodic. - 2) The AECC configuration function provides provision and configuration updates to the Vehicle Systems. - 3) The Vehicle System confirms to the AECC configuration function when the configuration updates are received.
+- 1. [Optional] Configuration parameters are input into the AECC system configuration function.
+The inputs can be provided by external users or applications through interfaces provided by the AECC system configuration function.
+This step can be event-triggered or periodic. - 2.
+The AECC system configuration function provides provision and configuration updates to the vehicle system. - 3.
+The vehicle system confirms to the AECC system configuration function when the configuration updates are received.

 Figure 48.
-Configuration by the AECC configuration function (Vehicle System-triggered).
+Configuration by the AECC system configuration function (vehicle system-triggered).

-In another alternative version of the solution, the Vehicle System configuration is triggered by the configuration function, as shown in Figure 48.
+In another alternative version of the solution, the vehicle system configuration is triggered by the configuration function, as shown in Figure 48.
 The steps are as follows:

-- 1-1)[Optional] Configuration parameters are input into the AECC configuration function.
-The inputs can be provided by external users or applications through interfaces provided by the AECC configuration function.
-This step can be event-triggered or periodic. - 1-2)The Vehicle System sends a configuration update request to the AECC configuration function.
-Note that the order of sequence between Step 1-1 and Step 1-2 is interchangeable. - 2) The AECC configuration function provides provision and configuration updates to the Vehicle System. - The Vehicle System confirms to the AECC configuration function when the configuration updates are received.
+- 1-1) [Optional] Configuration parameters are input into the AECC system configuration function.
+The inputs can be provided by external users or applications through interfaces provided by the AECC system configuration function.
+This step can be event-triggered or periodic. - 1-2) The vehicle system sends a configuration update request to the AECC system configuration function.
+Note that the order of sequence between Step 1-1 and Step 1-2 is interchangeable. - 2) The AECC system configuration function provides provision and configuration updates to the vehicle system. - 3) The vehicle system confirms to the AECC system configuration function when the configuration updates are received.

-3.5.2.5 Solution 5 - Provision a Bootstrap URL of Config Function
+3.5.2.5 Solution 5 - Provision a Bootstrap URL of a Configuration Function

 This solution includes a two-step provisioning mechanism, where the first step targets provisioning a URL (bootstrap URL) from which a more extensive configuration file is downloaded in the second step.
-The configuration server can be outside the AECC System.
+The configuration server can be outside the AECC system.